Tutorial#

 We pass the component MyApp to an App, which is responsible for actually doing the rendering.
 It takes the description of each Element, and it decides when and how to render it and its children.
 It does so by monitoring the state of each Element, and it will re-render when the Element state changes.

-As you might expect, you can run this application simply with python tutorial.py.
+As you might expect, you can run this application with python tutorial.py.
 However, let us take advantage of Edifice’s dynamic loading capability, so that we do not have to continually close the app and re-issue the command every time we change something.
-To run the app with dynamic loading, do:
+To run the app with dynamic loading, first install watchdog:

 python -m edifice tutorial.py MyApp